chef/automate/components/docs-chef-io/content/automate/ha.md

 While a more basic system will be adequate to serve content to a low or medium number of users, it may include a single point of failure.
 This means that if one server goes down, whether due to traffic overload or any number of other issues, the entire site or application could become unavailable.

-HA simply means the application remains available with no interruption.
+HA means the application remains available with no interruption.
 We achieve high availability when an application continues to operate when one or more underlying components fail.
 For example, a router, switch, firewall, or server that fails.

 Thus, HA is designed to avoid loss of service by reducing or managing failures and minimizing unscheduled downtime (when your system or network is not available for use or is unresponsive) that happens due to power outages or failure of a component.